moravianlibrary/Rozcestnik-studovna/private/linux.en.md

-# Why do we you Linux?
+# Why do we use Linux?

 ### Security and privacy
 No mandatory activation or registration.
 There are practically no viruses for Linux.